 - A. Complete applications to the Career Ladder Program that are submitted by the deadline are evaluated. - B. Applicants who met the criteria of this selection process will be classified as qualified applicants. - C. Applicants who do not meet the criteria will be informed of this in writing. - D. Qualified applicants often outnumber the available spaces in the class.
 The final selection of the qualified applicants accepted in to the program is accomplished by a random lottery selection process. - E. Notification letters are sent to all applicants.
-Those selected for admission must accept their invitation, in writing, within two weeks or an alternate candidate will be offer the space. - F. Upon acceptance, applicants will be given information to allow then to complete the program requirements.
-Effective for students admitted to Summer 2008 and thereafter, there is an additional requirement for enrollment.
+Those selected for admission must accept their invitation, in writing, by the specified date or an alternate candidate will be offer the space. - F. Upon acceptance, applicants will be given information to allow them to complete the program requirements.
 All qualified applicants who are selected into the program must pass the Test of Essential Academic Skills prior to enrollment in the program.
 This is a diagnostic test that covers Basic Math, Reading and Science skills.
 More information about this test may be found at the ATI testing website (www.atitesting.com).
-Students who fail to achieve a passing score will need to complete additional pre-nursing course work - G. Accepted applicants will be required to meet the costs of the physical examination, uniforms and accessories in addition to the usual college fees.
+Students who fail to achieve a passing score will need to complete additional pre-nursing course work

+G. Accepted applicants will be required to meet the costs of the physical examination, uniforms and accessories in addition to the usual college fees.
 The starts up costs are approximately \$2500.